 Vehicles Registered in Another State

 A vehicle carrying passengers that is registered in another state, and makes an occasional trip into Colorado, is allowed to pay the tax on a trip-by-trip basis.
-The fee shall be $25, or the actual tax, whichever is greater.
+The fee is $25.00 or the actual tax, whichever is greater.
 The formula used to calculate the tax is $0.001 multiplied by number of passengers multiplied by number of Colorado miles.

 How to Get a Passenger Mile Tax Account

 Submit an Application for Passenger Mile Tax Account (DR 0278).
 One license is issued to each account.
-The license is issued for a calendar year.
-It will be renewed automatically, if the account is in good standing.
+The license is issued for a calendar year and will be renewed automatically, if the account is in good standing.

 Operators are required to make copies of the license for each qualified vehicle.
 Any vehicle subject to passenger mile tax must have a valid license in the vehicle at all times.
 Failure to display a copy of the license will result in the operator being required to purchase a trip permit.

-Buses with a seating capacity of fourteen or fewer passengers do not have to stop and clear Colorado Ports of Entry.
-Commercially licensed buses with a passenger capacity of greater than fourteen are also not required to stop and clear a Colorado Port of Entry, if they are legally licensed and registered to operate in Colorado.
+Buses with a seating capacity of fourteen (14) or fewer passengers do not have to stop and clear Colorado Ports of Entry.
+Commercially licensed buses with a passenger capacity of fifteen (15) or greater are also not required to stop and clear a Colorado Port of Entry, if they are legally licensed and registered to operate in Colorado.